 We had to see for ourselves if their claims are true or not.
 So, we performed a few tests on a couple of servers in the US, UK, and a nearby server.
 Here are the results we got:

-Next, we connected to a VPN server in the United States.
-Particularly using the “Streaming” option, with Netflix as our choice.
+- Next, we connected to a VPN server in the United States, particularly using the “Streaming” option with Netflix as our choice.
 The server should be very fast, considering the high demand US Netflix has around the world.
 Well, that wasn’t the case here as the drop we got was practically the highest of all the tests performed.

 We also tested a couple more servers before we wrapped it up, but some of them weren’t that great in terms of speed.
 Please note that we also tried a US server and a nearby server using ExpressVPN and the speeds were better than those of Ivacy’s.